Matthieu-Andre/Lauzhack_2024/README.md

 ---

-## 🛡 Privacy and Security
-We respect your privacy.
-All your data is securely stored and never shared without your consent.

----

 ## 🌟 Vision for the Future
 - **3D Outfit Visualization**: See your outfits on a 3D model of yourself for better visualization.
 - **Friend Networks**: Share your "Outfit of the Day" with friends and vote on each other's next-day outfits.